dcxSt/ising-lib/README.md

 [2] [Ising Model of User Behavior Decision in Network Rumor Propagation](https://www.hindawi.com/journals/ddns/2018/5207475/).
 Discusses a use of ising models for rumour propagation.
 Uses 2d ising lattice for simulations.
 Interaction forces have three terms, the 'micropart' or 'self identity attribute', the 'middle part' or 'user-user interaction' (i.e. interaction constant `J`), the 'macroscopic part' or 'social enviornment's influence' (i.e. ext mag field `H`).
 Concepts include Von Neuman entropy, Game theory.

+[3] [The Ising Model: Brief Introduction and It's Application](https://www.intechopen.com/chapters/71210) is a short survey of the history of ising models and some of it's basic applications.